ControlBit/BTR-Nodemon/TO_COVER.md

 If your `package.json` does not have a `main` field, nodemon will search for an `index.js` file at the root of your project, and use that.

 In the case `index.js` is not found, the `scripts/start` command will run.
 You will be notified if none of the above criteria exist.

+If at any point you need to restart nodemon (perhaps after a crash), you can run `rs` inside of the nodemon instance.

 ## CLI Arguments